 Here is a WWI Enfield SMLE rifle fitted with the scarce Whitehead mount and a Winchester A5 scope.
 A one of a kind configuration in the collection world but not the best sniper setup of its time, from an engineering point of view.

 This Dr. W. Gérard B3x sniper scope has an uncommon transitional straight lined mount.
-These mounts didn’t allow to aim with the rifle regular sighting organs.
-That’s why they were replaced by deported mounts on most of sniper scopes pretty early in the war.
+These mounts were completely offeset to allow the sniper to aim with the regular bore.
+They were replaced by half deported mounts on most of sniper scopes pretty early in the war.

 1937 PEM sniper scope with straight top mount for Mosin Nagant 91/30